A unique approach in teaching Social Studies

 Connecting content to the children’s own country; making comparisons with things the children know and see in their environment

-Connecting to BIG WORLD news stories e.g. while learning Greece we could link that to the olympics being cancelled because of the pandemic
+Connecting to BIG WORLD news stories e.g. while learning Greece we could link that to the Olympics being canceled because of the pandemic

 By making a BIG deal of how something that happened long ago still affects us today e.g. “the Olympic event Marathon is called this because it’s the distance ran….. “ I get very excited when I point things like this out to the children, I act like it’s so cool as if I’m hearing this for the first time like them.
 This makes history alive and current for children, to hear and learn things like this